-After a gruelling month of nation-wide auditions, 12 young performers have been selected to proceed to the Finals for the 2013 ABC Symphony Australia Young Performers Awards.
-The 12 talented musicians vying for the title of Young Performer of the Year are;
+After a month of gruelling national auditions, 12 talented musicians have been selected to proceed to the finals to compete for the title of Young Performer of the Year.
+They are;

 Stefan Cassomenos – Piano (VIC, 28)